 Additionally, existing SBA-serviced disaster loans (for home and business) in good standing will receive automatic deferral of payments through Dec.
 31, 2020.
 Interest will continue to accrue, and you’ll need to resume making regular payments after the deferment period ends.

-Disaster loans and advances for agricultural businesses
+Disaster loans and advances

-Eligible agricultural businesses with 500 or fewer employees may be eligible for Economic Injury Disaster Loan, or EIDL, advances of up to $10,000.
+Eligible businesses with 500 or fewer employees may be eligible for Economic Injury Disaster Loan, or EIDL, advances of up to $10,000.
 The advance wouldn’t have to be repaid.

 By now, you’re probably aware that the filing and payment deadline for 2019 individual and business income taxes has been postponed from April 15, 2020, to July 15, 2020.